labs42io/clean-code-typescript/README.md

 - Import statements should be alphabetized and grouped.
 - Unused imports should be removed.
+- Imports should be named imports to a specific resource
 - Named imports must be alphabetized (i.e. `import {A, B, C} from 'foo';`)
 - Import sources must be alphabetized within groups, i.e.: `import * as foo from 'a'; import * as bar from 'b';`
 - Prefer using `import type` instead of `import` when importing only types from a file to avoid dependency cycles, as these imports are erased at runtime